 $ opkg list | wc -l

 There are several useful repositories.
 By default, Gumstix COMs fetch packages from the Gumstix repositories.
-The angstrom distribution maintains an online package browser showing the content of their package repositories.
+The Angstrom distribution maintains an online package browser showing the content of all their package repositories.

 Here is the full usage information for opkg: